Scott Casey

-Scott Casey (born January 11th, 1954) is an American retired professional wrestler, best known for his stint in the World Wrestling Federation between 1987 and 1991.
+Scott Casey (born January 11, 1954) is an American retired professional wrestler, best known for his stint in the Southwest Championship Wrestling between 1978 and 1984.

-Career
+Professional wrestling career

 Southwest Championship Wrestling (1970–1985)

 Scott Casey began his wrestling career around 1970 and in his early career spent nine years in Joe Blanchard's Southwest Championship Wrestling (SWCW) promotion.
 On August 30, 1983, he defeated Adrian Adonis to win the SWCW World Heavyweight Championship.
 A month later, on September 11 he defeated Tully Blanchard to win the SWCW Southwest Heavyweight Championship.
 In September, he also held the SWCW Southwest Tag Team Championship with Buddy Mareno, replacing the 'injured' Bobby Jaggers.

 World Class Championship Wrestling (1985–1987)

 Casey next went to World Class Championship Wrestling (WCCW), where he was managed by Sunshine.
 They introduced The Great Kabuki in a feud with Jim Cornette and Midnight Express, and later Kabuki after he turned on them.
 They also worked against John Tatum and Missy Hyatt.
 He left WCCW in the middle of the program and Sunshine kept it going with other wrestlers involved.